saidat-tech/inventory-devops-pipeline/README.md

 This ensures that changes to the application are automatically validated and that the Docker build process remains consistent.

+Step 1: Create the project folder locally

+If you already copied your Docker project, you can skip this. cd ~/Downloads cp -r dockerized-inventory-system inventory-devops-pipeline cd inventory-devops-pipeline

 ## Workflow File Location

 ```